National Research Council Canada

-The National Research Council Canada (NRC; Conseil national de recherches Canada) is the primary national agency of the Government of Canada dedicated to science and technology research & development.
-It is the largest federal research & development organization in Canada.
+The National Research Council Canada (NRC; Conseil national de recherches Canada) is the primary national agency of the Government of Canada dedicated to science and technology research and development.
+It is the largest federal research and development organization in Canada.

-The Minister of Innovation, Science, and Economic Development (currently, François-Philippe Champagne) is responsible for the NRC.
+The Minister of Industry is responsible for the NRC.

 Mandate

 NRC is an agency of the Government of Canada, and its mandate is set out in the National Research Council Act.

 Under the Act, the NRC is responsible for: